DhawalRank-zz/BSAndReduce/README.md

 	Load Video

 	Process each frame of video
+		Generate K clusters using Kmeans OpenCV class process 16 bit image
 		Substract Background of each frame

-		Generate K clusters using Kmeans OpenCV class

 	Display each frame

 End-->